JcoProjectTeam/JcoFrameworkExecutable/README.md

 # jcoJars
-Executable Jco-framework java jars.
+Executable JCo framework java jars (here the [Main landing page of the project](https://github.com/JcoProjectTeam/JcoProjectPage).
-The code has been compiled with Java 1.8 compiler.
+The code has been compiled with a Java 1.8 compiler.

 ## Folder Content
 | File/Folder | Description |
 | ----------- | ----------- |